 I felt so different and isolated from everyone else. – Sarah, 20, Berri

 If you’re feeling this way, don’t worry, you’re not alone.
-There are lots of LGBTQI+ people living in the country though even if it might take a little extra effort to reach them.
-A great place to start is to google the words ‘rainbow’ or ‘LGBTQI’ along with your town’s name - this can the gateway to finding LGBTQI+ online and community groups, and also local youth services that are inclusive and welcoming for LGBTQI+ people.
+There are lots of LGBTQIA+ people living in the country though even if it might take a little extra effort to reach them.
+A great place to start is to google the words ‘rainbow’ or ‘LGBTQIA+’ along with your town’s name - this can the gateway to finding LGBTQIA+ online and community groups, and also local youth services that are inclusive and welcoming for LGBTQIA+ people.

 Insider tip #2: Finding a date can be like Mission Impossible

-We all know that the dating game is hella difficult; but if you identify as LGBTQI+, finding a partner in a country town can seem like Mission Impossible.
+We all know that the dating game is hella difficult; but if you identify as LGBTQIA+, finding a partner in a country town can seem like Mission Impossible.
 Experts recommend checking out if there are any social groups in your area.
-A really good place to start is MeetUp, which has groups happening all over Australia and you can also search for LGBTQI+ groups on Facebook, if you can’t find one – start one!
+A really good place to start is MeetUp, which has groups happening all over Australia and you can also search for LGBTQIA+ groups on Facebook.
+If you can’t find one, start one!